confirmedcode/Main/README.md

 400 | 63 | Android receipt does not match its signature
 400 | 64 | Android purchase failed on client side with __Response__ code
 400 | 65 | Unable to decode Android base64 receipt sent from client
-400 | 66 | Missing field in android receipt
+400 | 66 | Missing field in Android receipt
 400 | 67 | Android payment not received - still pending
-400 | 68 | Invalid android productId
+400 | 68 | Invalid Android productId
 400 | 69 | OrderId in client receipt and Google verified receipt do not match 400 | 77 | Error setting new user password: Invalid reset code 400 | 81 | Can't delete default payment method